 Qualifications for Teachers and Paraprofessionals All teachers working in a program supported with Federal funds under Title I Part A must meet applicable state certification and licensure requirements by the State of Alabama for the grade level and subject area in which they teach.
 Baldwin County Public Schools completes the annual LEAPS report as required by ALSDE and Cognia.
 The completion and evaluation of this personnel report will assist in ensuring that all teachers meet applicable state certification and licensure.
 Teachers will be assigned to implement reform strategies built upon their strengths and the identified needs of students.
 Paraprofessionals will assist students under the direct supervision of classroom teachers.
 Professional development opportunities will be provided to strengthen skills and improve the knowledge of non-certified personnel.
 Paraprofessionals will follow guidelines and procedures to meet certification requirements as stated in Every Student Succeeds Act of 2015.
 All parents/guardians are provided with information pertaining to Parents Right-to-Know at the beginning of the year.
+This information explains their strength to request their structure.

-This information explains their right to request their students' classroom teachers' professional qualifications
+explains their right to request their students' classroom teachers' professional qualifications

-Describe how the local educational agency will carry out its responsibilities under paragraphs (1) and (2) of section 1111(d), School Support and Improvement Activities for schools identified as (1) Comprehensive Support and/ or (2) Targeted Support Schools
+6. Sec.
+1112(b)(3) Describe how the local educational agency will carry out its responsibilities under paragraphs (1) and (2) of section 1111(d), School Support and Improvement Activities for schools identified as (1) Comprehensive Support and/ or (2) Targeted Support Schools

 The Assistant Superintendents and Curriculum Teams work with administrators and school leadership teams.
 These teams work together to develop an action plan to meet the targeted needs that placed the school as needing comprehensive support or targeted support.
 This action plan is incorporated into the school ACIP.
 Throughout the year, documentation is maintained of the action steps being implemented as planned.
-At the end of the year, an evaluation of the effectiveness of the plan is conducted by the Assistant Superintendents and Curriculum Teams.
+At the end of the year, an evaluation of the effectiveness of each ACIP plan is conducted by the Assistant Superintendents and Curriculum Teams.
+Strategic meetings are held with Staff and Coordinators to evaluate the overall progress of the identified Comprehensive Support Schools and/or Targeted Support Schools.
+Plans are developed to the identified schools for the next school year.